 ‘…Geography students hold the key to the world’s problems’, (Michael Palin)

-At the University of Birmingham School, we aim to develop a sense of discovery for our pupils, creating an awareness of our local community and how the area is interlinked with the world at regional, national and international levels.
+At University of Birmingham School, we aim to develop a sense of discovery for our students, creating an awareness of our local community and how the area is interlinked with the world at regional, national and international levels.

 An understanding of the historical influences aims to explain the evolution of current environments and helps our students to appreciate how their actions will not only have an impact on the school community but also the future of their local, national and international communities.